juergenweb/FrontendForms/README.md

 $multifield->setDefaultValue(['Tennis', 'Polo', 'Swimming']);
 ```

-There is no wrong or right: it depends on your preferation of writing.
+There is no wrong or right: it depends on your preference of writing.

 #### setChecked() for single checkboxes without values
 As written above, setDefaultValue() can only be used for inputs with values.